-QUANTITATIVE APTITUDE LEARNING (Common to Civil, CSE, ECE, EEE & Mechanical)
+QUANTITATIVE APTITUDE LEARNING

+(Common to Civil, CSE ,ECE ,EEE & Mechanical)

-- Introduce the basics concepts and techniques of numbers, Highest common factor and Least common multiple. - Develop the use of decimal fraction and problems on ages. - Introduced basic concepts of time, work, distance, calender and clock. - Acquaint the student with the concept of simple and compound interest. - Produced the knowledge of polynomial and quadratic equations.
+- Understand the basics of the numbers, highest common factor and least common multiple. - Develop the use of decimal fraction and problems on ages. - Introduced basic concepts of time, work, distance, calender and clock. - Acquaint the student with the concept of simple and compound interest. - Understand the knowledge of polynomial and quadratic equations.

-UNIT I : NUMBERS, HIGHEST COMMON FACTOR AND LEAST COMMON MULTIPLE 9
+UNIT I: NUMBERS, HIGHEST COMMON FACTOR AND LEAST COMMON MULTIPLE 9